sylvester-francis/ota-deploy-tracker/README.md

 1. **Test and Lint**: Runs on every push and pull request to verify code quality and test coverage
 2. **Docker Build**: Builds and publishes Docker images to GitHub Container Registry
 3. **Bazel Build**: Builds and tests the project using Bazel for reproducible builds
-4. **Deploy**: Deploys the application to Kubernetes when changes are pushed to the main branch

 ### Project Structure